UTKARSHSHARMA718/Mamba-Bookings/README.md

 ### Stack/Technologies:

-- React JS, Typescript, Next JS, MongoDB, NextAuth, Prisma
+- React JS, Typescript, Next JS, MongoDB, NextAuth, Prisma, Redis, Nodemailer, Zustand

 ### Features:

 - Email and Password authentication with NextAuth
+- Option for login with Google and GitHub
 - Full responsiveness on all pages
-- Cookie based authentication
+- Cookie-based authentication
 - API and Controllers creation
+- Caching layer for fast read operations
 - Detail-oriented effects and animations using Tailwind
 - Nextjs server actions for data fetching
-- Context API for global state management
+- Zustand for global state management
-- Detailed Movie page
+- Detailed rental property page
-- Dedicated comment section
+- Dedicated review section
-- Search By Filter Page
-- Mark movie/series as favourite option
+- Advance search option
+- Option for making the property as favorite
+- Feature of sending emails on every new review, reservation and creating of new account
+- Guest Favorite property listing

 ### Prerequisites